 Ingest

-The Import tab is part of the Explorer view, accessible at /memories/:memoryId/import (the fourth tab alongside Grains, Graph, and Timeline).
+The Knowledge Sources page is a top-level Memory route at /memories/:memoryId/knowledge-sources (the legacy /import path redirects here).
 It provides a drag-and-drop upload interface for importing documents into the Areev context database as structured AI memory grains.

 Drop a file onto the upload zone or click to select one from your filesystem.
 The autonomous memory engine accepts MG containers (up to 512 MB), PDF, DOCX, PPTX, HTML, and TXT files (up to 10 MB each).
 For document files (non-MG), the engine extracts text content, splits it into chunks, and stores the resulting grains.
 For .mg files, the engine imports pre-existing grains directly from the binary container via POST /api/memories/{memory_id}/import-file.

-The Import tab walks through three steps: upload (drag-and-drop), importing (live progress with percentage and grain counts), and completion (summary of imported and skipped grains).
+The page walks through three steps: upload (drag-and-drop), importing (live progress with percentage and grain counts), and completion (summary of imported and skipped grains).
 Failed imports show the specific error (invalid format, file too large, too many active imports) and allow you to retry.

 How does document import work?